Tyler Hetu: Casas era to breathe new life in spiraling Sox

 So now that he’s here, what can we expect?

-According to Sean McAdam of Boston Sports Journal, a player saw Casas’ routine and said “Are you (expletive) kidding me?”
+According to Sean McAdam of Boston Sports Journal, a player saw Casas’s routine and said “Are you (expletive) kidding me?”
 A true Boston welcome, if I’ve ever seen one.

-On top of the Sox’ amenities, which he said he thoroughly plans on taking advantage of, the biggest part of Boston that may play into Casas’ success and routine is Fenway Park itself.
-The short right field foul pole and Green Monster and left field look to play favorably into the all-fields hitter, who is in line to play almost every day according to manager Alex Cora.
+On top of the Sox’ amenities, which he said he thoroughly plans on taking advantage of, the biggest part of Boston that may play into Casas’s success and routine is Fenway Park itself.
+The short right-field foul pole and Green Monster and left field look to play favorably into the all-fields hitter, who is in line to play almost every day, according to manager Alex Cora.

 It’s been a long time since the Red Sox have called up a first baseman prospect with high expectations.
 Should Casas follow the projections, he’ll fit into the first base spot perfectly and will be nestled into the heart of the order as a 30 double-20 homer bat that may hover around .260 when it comes to batting average.
 He also has 12-year vet Eric Hosmer, a player he has trained with for years and went to the same high school as him, to be a mentor.